This post is Part 5 in a series based on a presentation I recently did. The rest of the posts can be found here.

 I know I’ve written before about how lucky I am that I’ve come into contact with a lot of other people, both patients and medical professionals, who want the same thing I do.
 These people have been prepared to give me a bit of a platform, not only at one-off events like SFOD and KQuiP, but also within more long-term commitments like serving on the committee for both the National Kidney Federation and my local Kidney Patients Association, as well as being involved in a project to improve post-transplant services for young adults in my area of the North West.
 It’s crazy how much you can do once you start to say yes!

 Experiences like these have made me feel empowered.
-They have helped me deal with the reality that although I have a chronic health condition which has presented me with many challenges, none of this has to take over my life in a negative way.
-Instead, I can choose to use my experiences and circumstances to push me to do things I would never have otherwise had the confidence to do.
+They have helped me deal with the reality that although I have a chronic health condition that has presented me with many challenges, none of this has to take over my life in a negative way.
+I can choose to use my experiences and circumstances to push me to do things I would never have otherwise had the confidence to do.
 Sometimes, I even feel like I get more out of volunteering than the charities do!

 Let’s just say that I very quickly discovered that opportunities like this have a way of magically multiplying.
 The more I agreed to do, the more I was asked to do.